 Writing is shared equally amongst the parts meaning every player gets to take on the roles of melody, accompaniment and bass.

 The arrangement sounds great with one player per part or played by a larger ensemble.
-For this reason permission is given to make up to 4 copies of each part enabling the work to be performed by up to 20 guitarists.

 If you like Gary Spolding's arrangement of Palladio by Karl Jenkins we think you’ll love this.
 If you don’t already know Palladio then click here to listen.